scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 ## DynamoDB

-By default, Amazon DynamoDB is available for all AWS users.
+Amazon DynamoDB is available for all AWS users.
 You do not need to set up anything manually.

 ### Steps